 Mark (mark.titmarsh@testudo.co)

-How will AI affect the insurance industry?
 AI could create an entirely new category of insurance, focused on the unique risks of deploying and developing AI systems.

-What is a business risk associated with AI?
 Generative AI systems can cause significant financial or reputational losses if outputs infringe on copyright, expose protected information, or are inaccurate.
 These incidents can lead to lawsuits for negligence and violations of statute, regulatory fines, or loss of customer trust.

-What are AI exclusions in insurance?
 Generative AI exclusions are policy clauses that limit or remove coverage for damages caused by or related a policyholders use of generative AI systems.
 They’re becoming more common as insurers look to remove coverage for risks they do not know how to assess how or price.